-1.SimplyCash Preferred Card from American Express
+1.SimplyCash® Preferred Card from American Express

 American Express

-- 2%Cash back on all other purchases
+- 2%Cash back on all purchases

 Earn up to $200 in bonus cash back by earning a bonus 10% cash back on all purchases (up to $2,000 in purchases) in your first 3 months.
-Plus, earn $50 when you make a purchase on month 13.

 Pros:

-- High initial cash back rate
+- High cash back rate on all purchases

 - No limit on cash back earnings